Where innovation goes, questions will follow.

 Is there anything dangerous about cryotherapy?

-No, unless conducted by an untrained technician or if you have a contraindication.
+No, unless conducted by an untrained recovery specialist or if you have a contraindication.
 The cooling agent, nitrogen, is in 78% of the air we breathe every day.
-CryoRVA’s certified technicians running your sessions are fully trained on safety and operational protocols and are capable of stopping the session if you should want to get out before your session is done.
+CryoRVA’s Recovery Specialist running your sessions are fully trained on safety and operational protocols and are capable of stopping the session if you should want to get out before your session is done.